thriveweb/davis-legal/content/pages/about.md

         - Essentials of Trial Advocacy, Queensland CPD Conference, Stamford Plaza, Brisbane, 19 March 2013.

         - Compensation for Aviation Injuries - 2017 Australian Lawyers Alliance National Conference, Convention Centre, Darwin, Northern Territory, 20 October 2017.
+more:
+  largeTitle: More
+  title: find out more
+  content: Robert's costs vary depending on the the amount of work required.
+Cost estimates can be supplied once a brief is received.
+In appropriate cases Robert is willing to work on a deferred payment or conditional basis.
+Further details are available upon request.
+  buttonText: contact robert
+  buttonLink: /contact/

 footerImage: /images/uploads/footer-about.jpg
 ---